Speculator Mine disaster: Metal Mine Workers Union

 The Metal Mine Workers Union developed from the labor unrest in Butte, Montana in 1917.
 The copper mines of Butte produced a strong union presence in the city; by 1887, all of the city's mines were unionized.
 This "closed shop" persisted until 1914 when internal struggles destroyed the once powerful Butte Miners Union of the Western Federation of Miners and opened the mines to corporate control.

 Several days after the Speculator disaster, miners began to walk off the job at copper mines all over the city in protest of the poor working conditions.
 A meeting was organized and the Metal Mine Workers union, an unaffiliated and independent union, formed less than two weeks after the Speculator Mine fire.
 The new union immediately petitioned the Anaconda Copper Company and its subsidiaries for recognition of their union, demanding safer working conditions and wage increases.
 By the end of June, other trade unions, including the Electricians, Boilermakers, Blacksmiths, and Metal Trades Machinists of Butte, joined the miners in their strike.

 The companies resisted the mining union organizers' efforts and chose to work with the other trade unions, acquiescing to many of their demands in hopes of isolating the miners' union and forcing an end to the strike.
 Around this time, Frank Little, an American labor leader and member of the Industrial Workers of the World, arrived in Butte to support the miners.
 By the end of July, most of the other trade unions had reached a deal and returned to work.
 Little, for his support of the miners, was tortured and then lynched by six masked men on August 1, 1917.
 The miners' union continued to strike through 1917, however, many miners returned to work before its official end.
 The Metal Mine Workers union officially called off the strike on December 18, 1917.

 In popular culture

-The disaster was memorialized in the song "Rox in the Box" on the album The King is Dead (2011) by The Decemberists, an indie rock band.
-It has also been memorialized in the song "The Miners" by independent Celtic recording artists The Elders and is featured on their album Story Road (2014).
+The disaster has inspired and been memorialized in songs: "The Miners" by independent Celtic recording artists The Elders on their album Story Road (2014), "Rox in the Box" on the album The King is Dead (2011) by the indie rock band The Decemberists, and “In the Darkness” by a Montana Folk band named Tophouse.
+The members of the band are from Butte, Montana, though it was their other member from Kalispell, Montana who wrote the song.